media-code/workspace/README.md

 php artisan workspace:install
 ```

-**_NOTE:_** You will be prompted to optionally publish 3rd party config files & Github Actions scripts.
-This is recommended for GDD projects.
-You may skip this prompt by adding the `--publish-configs` & `--publish-actions` options
+**_NOTE:_** You will be prompted to optionally publish CI workflow scripts.
+You may skip this prompt by adding the `--publish-workflows={true/false}` option

 ## Usage

+**_NOTE:_** Workspace ships with opinionated default integrations.
+These are easy to change & extend, but the recommended way to work with this package is to publish your own [Portable Workspace](#portable-workspaces).
+This way you have full control of any upstream configuration changes & very customized setups.

-The following composer script aliases will be automatically installed inside your project:
+The following composer script aliases will be installed by default inside your project:

 ```bash
 # Linting and fixing